-A script is bound to a Google Sheets, Docs, or Forms file if it was created from that document rather than as a standalone script.
+A script is bound to a Google Sheets, Docs, Slides, or Forms file if it was created from that document rather than as a standalone script.
+The file that a bound script is attached to is called a "container."
 Bound scripts generally behave like standalone scripts except that they do not appear in Google Drive, they cannot be detached from the file they are bound to, and they gain a few special privileges over the parent file.

-To create a bound script, open a Google Sheets, Docs, or Forms file, then select Tools > Script editor.
-To reopen the script in the future, do the same thing.
-Because bound scripts do not appear in Google Drive, that menu is the only way to find or open the script.
+To create a bound script in Google Docs, Slides, or Forms, open a Docs, Slides, or Forms file, and click Tools > Script editor.
+To reopen the script in the future, do the same thing or open the script from the Apps Script dashboard.

 Bound scripts can call a few methods that standalone scripts cannot: